Classic & Luxury itinerary day-by-day

 A short train hop at the start of the day brings you to Greenwich on the River Thames.
 Greenwich is a world heritage site which is full of interesting things to see and do.
 Stand astride the prime meridian line, visit the National Maritime Museum or explore the clipper ship The Cutty Sark.
 You then head up river and cycle traffic free along the Thames, past the historic docks which have been developed into modern city buildings.
-Your hotel is in the heart of London a short ride from the Thames.
+Your hotel is in the heart of London overlooking the Thames.

 16 miles (26 km)

 Depart London at your leisure.
 Your cycling equipment will be collected from your hotel.

 Then you are off - to freewheel down to the characterful old port of Deal